 Monroe County Residents have done an outstanding job in getting their pets spayed &/or neutered.
-In 2009, animal intake at the Monroe County Animal Shelter was 5909; yet in 2024, animal intake was only 1951 at Eastbourne Animal Center.
+In 2009, animal intake at the Monroe County Animal Shelter was 5909; yet in 2024, animal intake was only 1951 animals at Eastbourne Animal Center.

 Please help maintain the tremendous reduction trend in animal intake at Eastbourne Animal Center by participating in SPAY IT FORWARD campaign by clicking on the image on the right!